Credit: San Diego Reader

-We are now two months removed from the official announcement and, although it still hurts, many have embarked on the healing process.
+We are now over seven months removed from the official announcement and, although it still hurts, many have embarked on the healing process.
 The wounds are no longer fresh and it is somewhat manageable to imagine NFL football in our lives again.
 I remember months before the announcement, I pledged I wouldn’t support the organization anymore if they moved, and that led me to think, who will I root for?
 Good thing there are 31 other NFL franchises out there to pick from for “Ex-Fans” alike.

 The following are some teams that displaced Charger fans could decide to follow, and why each team would make sense.

 PAGE 2 LINK BELOW